Active Reconfiguration Projects

 Jubilee Unit

 The Elective Colorectal Service has relocated from the QMC to the new building, along with simple case Elective Hepatobiliary (HPB).
 Moving these services to the City Hospital will free up bed capacity at the QMC, putting us in a stronger position to cope with future demands on services.
-Public consultation on these service moves will be carried out as part of the wider proposals on the Tomorrow's NUH proposals.

 The Robin Hood Suite